-EDUC 4894 Student Teaching in High School Grades Prerequisite: Approval of the Teacher Education Committee
+EDUC 4894 Student Teaching in High School Grades

 This course is a field-based student teaching experience in grades 8-12 for students seeking certification in grades 8-12.
 The student teacher works with an experienced teacher in a school setting each school day for twelve weeks.
 (Offered also as EDUC 5694.)